-Closure of a Complaint When an investigation has been completed, school personnel will inform the complainant of the results and file a report with the Coordinator for Title IX/Section 504 of the Rehabilitation Act/Chapter 622.
-The Masconomet Regional School District urges all individuals in the school community to bring any concerns or complaints of harassment to the attention of school to bring any concerns or complaints of harassment to the attention of school personnel so that they can resolve the issue.
+Closure of a Complaint

+When an investigation has been completed, school personnel will inform the complainant of the results and file a report with the Coordinator for Title IX/Section 504 of the Rehabilitation Act/Chapter 622.
+The Masconomet Regional School District urges all individuals in the school community to bring any concerns or complaints of harassment to the attention of school personnel so that they can resolve the issue.
 The state agency responsible for enforcing laws prohibiting harassment is the Office of Civil Rights which is located at the J. W. McCormick Building, Post Office Square, Boston, MA 02109.
-The agency responsible for enforcing federal laws prohibiting harassment in the employment context is the Equal Employment Opportunity Commission, which is located at the John F. Kennedy Building, Room 275, Government Center, Boston, MA 02203, (617) 565-3200.
-The agency responsible for enforcing the federal law prohibiting harassment on the basis of sex is the Office for Civil Rights within the United States Department of Education, which is located at J. W. McCormick Building, Post Office Square, Boston, MA 02109.
-Administrative Procedures
+The agency responsible for enforcing federal laws prohibiting harassment in the employment context is the sex is the Office for Civil Rights within the United States Department of Education, which is located at J. W. McCormick Building, Post Office Square, Boston, MA 02109.